XSSBacon/XSBomber/README.md

 # NOTES 📋
-- This is a very basic written script and it's not protected from glitches so I'll update it few times every week
+- This is a somewhat basic written script and it's not protected from glitches so I'll update it few times every week
 - **Don't use the same webhook more than 3 times because you will get ratelimited by discord https://discord.com/developers/docs/topics/rate-limits**
 - **Also DO NOT write issues that claim that my program is infected and malicious, I encrypted the code to protect it from skids**